 In Figure 20 the Plane has two ControlSoftware objects and each one controls two engines.
 The ControlSoftware on the left side of the diagram (control1) controls engines 1 and 2.
 The ControlSoftware on the right side of the diagram (control2) controls engines 3 and 4.

 There are at least two important reasons for understanding the class diagram.
 The first is that it shows the static structure of classifiers in a system; the second reason is that the diagram provides the basic notation for other structure diagrams prescribed by UML.
-Developers will think the class diagram was created specially for them; but other team members will find them useful, too.
+You will think the class diagram was created specially for you; but other team members will find them useful, too.
 Business analysts can use class diagrams to model systems from the business perspective.
 As we will see in other articles in this series on UML basics, other diagrams — including the activity, sequence, and statechart diagrams — refer to the classes modeled and documented on the class diagram.